 In the sixties of the last century on the island of Tino, some excavation works revealed the “Tomb of the sail” which would witness the “discovery” of the modern sail by Venerio, the entire archaeological site is truly fascinating for beauty and historical importance.

-San Venerio 2018, the day programme on Tino Island and Portovenere
+San Venerio 2018, the day programme on Island of Tino and Portovenere